evenup/evenup-graphite_reporter/README.md

 1. Install puppet_graphite as a module in your Puppet master's module path.

-2. Include the puppuet class: class { 'puppet_graphite':
+2. Include the puppet class:

+        class { 'puppet_graphite':
           graphite_host =>  'graphite.mycompany.com'
         }